 Nominations should include the following information: name and address of nominee; career summary; education; awards received; reasons for recommending award; evidence of suitability as a convocation speaker.
 Supporting documentation may be attached (e.g., curriculum vitae, news clippings).
 3. Recommendations and Standing List An honorary degree is the highest order the University can bestow.

-Dealing with our Logos and printing, issuing certificates would be handled only by the USA office and if anyone engages in similar acts, it would be considered illegal and legal action would be taken against them accordingly.
+Dealing with our Logos and printing, and issuing certificates would be handled only by the USA office and if anyone engages in similar acts, it would be considered illegal and legal action would be taken against them accordingly.